DESIGN & FEATURES

 For users who sit lower relative to the desk, the Freedom provides an incline such that the keyboard meets your forearms at a naturally aligned angle.

-For users who seek the ultimate in ergonomic positions, a split keyboard at a distance to should width is a feature of the Freedom.
-By widening the distance of the two boards, you can open your chest, straighten your back, and align your forearms and wrists at the same.
-The inclined and declined angles remain an option in this split configuration.
+For users who seek the ultimate in ergonomics, a split keyboard at shoulder width is an optimal position.
+By widening the distance of the two boards, you can simultaneously open your chest, straighten your back, and align your forearms and wrists.